Shared Situational Awareness Using Hybrid Zonotopes with Confidence Metric: Methodology

-To obtain an estimated set for each sensor, we follow a set-based estimation procedure of performing a dynamic update of the previous estimated set and then intersecting with the current measurement set, similar to~\citep{ScottJosephKConstrainedZonotopes}.
-A discrete-time linear system is considered to model the motion of the pedestrian, which enables one-step prediction without imposing constraints on the pedestrian’s heading, as
+To obtain an estimated set for each sensor, we follow a standard set-based estimation procedure of performing a dynamic update of the previous estimated set and then intersecting with the current measurement set, as in~\citep{ScottJosephKConstrainedZonotopes}.
+A discrete-time linear system is considered to model the motion of the pedestrian as